 - Combine a headless content management system (CMS) with static site generators.
 You also need some programming experience for this.

-- Create a WordPress site and make it static using the pluginA piece of software that adds specific features to WordPress.
-Simply Static.
+- Create a WordPress site and make it static using the plugin Simply Static.Â

 Of the three, building a static site with WordPress and Simply Static is the easiest.
 It requires only a few simple steps and no coding knowledge.